TritonDataCenter/mdata-docs/mdata/datadict.md

 ### `user-script`

-This key may contain a program that is written to a file in the filesystem of the guest on first boot and then executed.
+This key may contain a program that is written to a file in the filesystem of the guest on _each_ boot and then executed.
 It may be of any format that would be considered executable in the guest instance.

 In a UNIX system, a [shebang line][3] (e.g. `#!/bin/ksh`) may be used to